-Say: Listen to this word, sun.
-Sun has one part, or syllable, so I will bounce this ball once.
+Say: Listen to this word: sun.
+Sun has one part so I will bounce this ball once.
 When I bounce the ball, say sun.
 (Bounce the ball.)
-Listen to this word, ska-ter.
-How many parts, or syllables, did you hear?
-Say it with me, ska-ter.
-(The children repeat, ska-ter.)
+Listen to this word: ska-ter.
+How many parts did you hear?
+Say it with me: ska-ter.
+(Children repeat, ska-ter.)
 How many times should we bounce the ball?
-A volunteer bounces the ball two times as the children repeat the word.
-Repeat with sup-per, sock, se-cret, sum-mer, sink, sen-ses, sis-ter, and syl-la-ble.
-The children not bouncing the ball may bounce imaginary balls along with the volunteers.
+A volunteer bounces the ball two times as the class repeats the word.
+Repeat with supper, sock, se-cret, sum-mer, sink, sen-ses, sis-ter, and syl-la-ble.
+The other children may bounce imaginary balls along with the volunteers.